mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/drive-files.md

 **Remember that viewing wireframes with Balsamiq Wireframes for Google Drive is free, it's only the saving functionality that expires after 30 days.
 So share away!**

 Alternatively, you can export your wireframes to PNG images or to an interactive PDF and use sharing in Google Drive to allow others to view them.
-See the [Exporting Your Wireframes](../exporting/) for how to export to PNG or PDF.
+See [Exporting Your Wireframes](../exporting/) for how to export to PNG or PDF.

 Once you've shared your wireframes with another person you can both work on them at the same time.
 See [Collaborative Editing](../collaborating/) for details.